Intermountain complaint alleges EMS ketamine overdose and airway failure in wrongful death

 What does the Intermountain ketamine overdose airway failure allege?

-Who is identified in this public case example?
+Who is identified in this public case summary?

-This public case example identifies Intermountain Health Care, Inc., EMS providers, and Hospital.
+This public case summary identifies Intermountain Health Care, Inc., EMS providers, and Hospital.
 It also tags the source-supported entities Intermountain Health Care, Inc., EMS providers, Ketamine, Respiratory arrest, and Ventilation.

 What alleged failures are summarized here?